 Some years ago we merged with another law firm and inherited estate planning files that had been prepared with a typewriter using vellum carbon copy paper.
-There are probably a few of you that may ask “What’s vellum carbon copy paper?”
+There are probably a few of you who may ask “What’s vellum carbon copy paper?”
 Vellum is a very thin (nearly see-through) paper.
 Before the advent of the copy machine, blue carbon paper was inserted between the pages so that documents could be drafted in duplicates on a typewriter.
-The attorneys then retained the duplicate that had blue type.
+The attorneys then retained the duplicate that had a blue type.
 Needless to say, if your estate plan was drafted with a typewriter it is likely that your estate plan definitely needs updating.
 So, this blog is really for those whose estate plans were drafted after the advent of the computer.

 It’s important to note that estate plans are only effective when they accurately reflect your circumstances, as well as current state and federal tax law.
 Neglected estate plans not only jeopardize your estate planning wishes but may also negatively impact your loved ones, not to mention yourself.
-The unintended consequences of an outdated estate plan can result in issues such as, unintended income and/or estate tax consequences; disqualify a special needs beneficiary from receiving benefits; increased fees and costs associated with settling an estate; leaving less for your spouse and heirs; forcing loved ones into court; disinheriting desired beneficiaries or including unintended beneficiaries.
+The unintended consequences of an outdated estate plan can result in issues such as unintended income and/or estate tax consequences; disqualifying a special needs beneficiary from receiving benefits; increased fees and costs associated with settling an estate; leaving less for your spouse and heirs; forcing loved ones into court; disinheriting desired beneficiaries or including unintended beneficiaries.

 Below are a few situations that may warrant a rehashing of your estate plan: